-Anonymous asked: Dear Rarity, I'm a mare who has a crush on another mare.
+Anonymous said: Dear Rarity, I'm a mare who has a crush on another mare.
 She's very kind and funny, and is often surrounded by friends/admirers--but I can't seem to work up the courage to talk with her or ask her out!
 (She herself is also lesbian.)
 How can I brace myself to talk to her, and how can I ask her out?
 Thank you!

 Well, for starters, it’s a good thing you already know her sexuality!
 That’s often the hardest hurdle to overcome.
 Now you just need to confess your feelings, which is something everyone has to face at some point in their life, so don’t worry too much about it.